emilaliyev17/conspy/README.md

 # Financial Consolidator

-A Django application for managing financial data consolidation across multiple companies and accounts.
+A Django application for managing financial data consolidation across multiple companies and accounts with **hierarchical reporting capabilities**.

 ## Features